yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/html-intro/index.md

 <img class="html-tags-detail" src="./assets/html-tags-detail-how-to.jpg">

-We use `<p>` (the opening tag) to tell the browser that everything that’s about to follow is part of a paragraph and `</p>` (the closing tag) to tell the browser that this paragraph is done.
+We use `<p>` (the opening tag) to tell the browser that everything that’s about to follow is part of a paragraph and `</p>` (the closing tag) to tell the browser that this paragraph is complete.
 When a user visits our site, the browser loads up the HTML and parses it into the elements that will eventually make up our user interface.
 The `p` stands for paragraph in this case.
 We can't make up tags - HTML is a language that provides a wide variety of tags that we must utilize.

 Here is an example of a slightly more complex HTML document: